Crowto1/Crowto1.github.io/projects/_posts/2025-01-17-digital-forensics.md

 layout: post
 title: Digital Forensics - USB drive investigation
 description: >
   The importance of contemporaneous notes in digital forensics.
-A USB drive investigation answering questions from a Line Manager.
+A simulation where I act as a digital forensics expert to find malicious images from a USB drive taken as evidence.
 sitemap: false
 hide_last_modified: true
 ---